What is the flight duration from New York to Rome?

 Most popular airlines that fly the route between New York and Rome

-Rome, Italy time is 6 hours ahead of New York, United States
+Rome, Italy time is 18 hours behind New York, United States

 Date and time in New York, United States: